340B Compliance and Program Optimization

 Certain hospitals and federal grantees (together “covered entities”).

 No. Changes to the 340B program allow covered entities to utilize independent pharmacies, known as “contract pharmacies,” to dispense 340B drugs.
 Further, covered entities are permitted to dispense 340B drugs through multiple contract pharmacies.

 Yes.
 Payer source is not taken into consideration in deciding who is eligible to receive 340B drugs.
 As long as the individual qualifies as a patient for purposes of 340B, they may receive 340B drugs.
 Note that reimbursement from private payers may, in many instances, exceed the 340B purchase price.

-- HRSA rules say that an individual is a 340B patient if each of the following conditions is met:
+HRSA rules say that an individual is a 340B patient if each of the following conditions are met:

 - The covered entity has established a relationship with the individual, such that the covered entity maintains records of the individual’s health care;

-- The individual receives a health care service or range of services from the covered entity which is consistent with the service or range of services for which grant funding or Federally-qualified health center look-alike status has been provided to the entity.
+- The individual receives a health care service or range of services from the covered entity that are consistent with the service or range of services for which grant funding or Federally-Qualified Health Center look-alike status has been provided to the entity.
 Disproportionate share hospitals are exempt from this requirement.